reuterk/condainer/README.md

 it is possible to run executables from the contained conda installation directly, in the present example the Python interpreter `python3`.
-Mounting and unmounting of the squashfs image are handled automatically and invisible to the user.
+Mounting and unmounting of the squashfs image are handled automatically and invisibly to the user.
 Note that the '--' is a necessary separator to be able to pass arguments and flags to the executable.
 It can be omitted in case there are no arguments or flags.